teksi/wastewater/docs/en/admin-guide/interlis-io/index.rst

 General
 ^^^^^^^^^^^^^

-The TWW plugin includes an experimental interlis import/export feature.
+The TWW plugin includes an INTERLIS import/export feature.
 It is currently capable of importing and exporting the following models::
 * SIA405_ABWASSER_2020_1_LV95
 * DSS_2020_1_LV95